Return to The Definitive RCT Reference Guide homepage

 It is good practice to place benches at least every 7 squares and litter bins at least every 10 squares (more frequently near nauseous rides and food/drink stalls).
 Insufficient benches can lead to guests complaining about crowding.
 Both lamps and litter bins can be built on either flat or sloped paths, and should be placed on sloped paths when possible so as to free the flat paths for benches or jumping fountains/snowballs (which can only be built on flat paths).
 Vandalized path objects should be promply removed (and replaced), because they negatively affect guests {m}.

-Litter Bins will only be used if they are not full (and not vandalized).
-Full litter bins can only be emptied by a Handyman (or demolished and replaced with an empty one).
-Suggested locations for Litter Bins are near food srevice areas, outside bathrooms, and at the exits from the rides with the highest nausea factors {m}.
-They seem to work especially well at 'T' intersections {m}.
-Although highly recommended, litter bins are not required if a Handyman keeps the path continuously clear of litter.
+Litter Bins can only be built on footpaths (never queues), and will only be used if they are not full (and not vandalized).
+Each visible litter bin is considered individually for using (more visibility equals more capacity).
+Full litter bins can only be emptied by a Handyman assigned to empty them (or demolished and replaced with an empty one).
+According to the manual, suggested locations for Litter Bins are near food service areas, outside bathrooms, and at the exits from the rides with the highest nausea factors {m}.
+In practice though, they will only be used to hold food/drink container litter, not bathroom waste or vomit, so they would only need to be placed near food service areas.
+Litter bins seem to work especially well at 'T' intersections {m}.
+Although highly recommended, litter bins are not required if a Handyman sweeps the path continuously clear of litter.
+Under most circumstances, a guest stepping away from a shop/stall will not immediately use a litter bin in that footpath tile, and will walk out of the tile instead.
+If you had to choose on which side of a bench tile to place a litter bin, in most cases selecting the abutting tile further from a food/drink stall would be more effective.

-Lamps serve no gaming purpose other than to increase the Park Rating slightly.
-Lamps are unique in that they can be placed in ride queues (an ideal location, which leaves room on regular footpaths for benches, litter bins, and jumping fountains).
-A sensible footpath lamp location is in front of a shop/stall (as benches and litter bins are best not placed there).
-Lamps on footpaths are, like benches and litter bins, vulnerable to being vandalized (lamps in queues apparently cannot be vandalized).
+Lamps serve no gaming purpose beyond esthetics other than to increase the Park Rating slightly (so consider always having at least a few for that reason anyways).
+Lamps can only be built on paths, but are unique in that they can be placed in ride queues (an ideal location, which leaves room on regular footpaths for benches, litter bins, and jumping fountains).
+A superior lamp location on a regular footpath is on the path tile directly in front of a shop/stall, as this is an inferior location for benches and litter bins.
+Lamps on footpaths are, like benches and litter bins, vulnerable to being vandalized (lamps in queues are immune to being vandalized).

 The Garden Clock is a Garden tile.
 It does not require watering, and will actually continuously display the current computer time.